c100k/ddot/README.md

     </a>
 </p>

-> [!IMPORTANT]
-> This is a hobby project.
-It's developed by only one person and should be considered as is.
-It may keep going for years or stop at any time.
-> The source code will probably be published when the structure and documentation is state of the art.

 ## Why ?

 According to the [3rd rule of the twelve-factor app](https://12factor.net/config), all the application config that depends on the environment (`dev`, `staging`, `prod`...) must not be stored as constants in the code.
 Instead, it must be stored in environment variables.